 The prep for summer is underway—and there’s no need to panic.
 Turn off the Jaws music.
 Stop planning a juice cleanse to lose 10 pounds.
 Here’s the reality: Cleanses, pills and fasting won’t help you lose weight safely and keep it off long term.
 Sure, they may help you drop three, four or even five pounds quickly, but you’ll likely gain it right back.

 The South Beach Diet, on the other hand, is a safe, effective way to lose weight and prep for summer, and the meal plan program is designed to help you eat and be healthy long term.
-In addition to eating a diet rich in Lean Proteins, Healthy Fats, Fruits, Vegetables and Whole Grains—and adding exercise to your daily routine—there are some simple things you can do to help you get ready for summer and all of its fun.
+In addition to eating a diet rich in Proteins, Healthy Fats, Fruits and Vegetables—and adding exercise to your daily routine—there are some simple things you can do to help you get ready for summer and all of its fun.
 (Remember: There’s a lot more to summer than a bathing suit.)

 Check out 10 ways to prep for summer the South Beach way: